|

 one-quarter of the final 2002 Rubeo blend is Syrah.

-Skyline Vineyards, the relatively new and largest
+manager of Skyline Vineyards, the

-vineyard planting in the Snake River Valley.
+largest vineyard planting in the Snake River Valley,

-He is able to select from its wide variety of grapes
+he is able to select from its wide variety of grapes

 for blended wines.
 His Skyline Red was first